 Video conferencing is a major part of doing business in the 21st century.
 It facilitates fully visual communication with clients and colleagues anywhere and anytime.
 Moreover, a video conference can save money and reduce environmental impact in some surprising (but significant) ways.
 And with all the benefits, you could stand to lose your competitive edge as more and more businesses adopt video conferencing as their go-to mode of communication.

-Read the full guide for an in-depth look at how video conferencing benefits your business, or click here to find out how to collaborate more effectively using digital tools.
+Read the full guide for an in-depth look at how video conferencing benefits your business, or visit the ViewSonic workplace solutions for more ways to optimize the way you work.

 Initially, video conferencing was used simply to reduce travel costs.
 Now, the benefits of video conferencing are far-reaching.
 Working together has never been easier, and greater knowledge of the benefits of collaboration is fueling the growth of video conferencing.
 The promise of video conferencing is to have: